wmetcalf/jsonpath-ng/README.rst

 and binary comparison operators, as defined in the original `JSONPath proposal`_.

-This packages merges both `jsonpath-rw`_ and `jsonpath-rw-ext`_ and provides several AST API enhancements, such as the ability to update or removes nodes in the tree.
+This packages merges both `jsonpath-rw`_ and `jsonpath-rw-ext`_ and provides several AST API enhancements, such as the ability to update or remove nodes in the tree.

 About
 -----